Adria Airways: Early years

-1970s: Jetliner introduction
+1970s

 In 1969, the first jet aircraft was purchased, a McDonnell Douglas DC-9-30 with 115 seats.
 Thus began a period of modernisation of the fleet, which allowed Adria to increase its share on the tourist flights market.
 In September 1969 the first scheduled service was established on the Ljubljana-Belgrade route.
 In March 1970, Adria had four Douglas DC-6B and a Douglas DC-9-30 with one more on order.

 Business saw a considerable increase.
 Adria, in addition to expanding the number of its own aircraft, occasionally also leased aircraft (Sud Aviation Caravelle, Douglas DC-8, BAC One-Eleven).

 In 1972, Adria renewed its transatlantic flights to the United States and Canada with Douglas DC-8-55 aircraft.
 However, it withdrew from that service next year.

 In the late 1970s, Adria was awarded as most punctual carrier on the charter flight market.
 The greatest commercial successes of that period were achieved on the German market which was also the largest at that time, in a productive partnership with Grimex Company.
 The number of flights to Great Britain, France, Spain and Scandinavia also increased.
 During that period, Adria also introduced flights within Yugoslavia.

 The company paid a great deal of attention to education.
 It founded a professional education centre and assisted in setting up an aviation course at the engineering faculty in Ljubljana.
 Special emphasis was given to the development of safety awareness, as three accidents occurred during the last decade.